 Over the years, elements such as extreme cold weather, the sun, air pollution, the movement of a structure (structures extract and contract) and water, wear out the sealants of the building.

-The building envelope is the exterior façade of the building.
-It is the building’s physical separator between the conditioned and unconditioned environment of a building including the resistance to air, water, heat, light, and noise transfer (Wikipedia).
+The building’s envelope is the exterior façade of the building.
+It is the building’s physical separator between the conditioned and unconditioned environment of a building, including the resistance to air, water, heat, light, and noise transfer (Wikipedia).
 A building’s envelope creates proper insulation for the interior of the building.
-The envelope is exposed to water and sun so it’s absolutely necessary that it’s sealed properly in order to serve its purpose.
+The envelope is exposed to water and sun, so it must be sealed properly to serve its purpose.

-- Look at the south side of your building, it is the side that has the most exposure to the sun and thus the caulking on this side will suffer more deterioration.
-If you notice gaps and cracks, the caulking has to be redone.
+- Look at the south side of your building; it is the side that has the most exposure to the sun, and thus the sealants on this side will suffer more deterioration.
+If you notice gaps and cracks, the caulking has to be re-done.